Chatham Hall

-Chatham Hall is a grade 9-12 girls' boarding school in Chatham, Virginia, United States, founded in 1894 as Chatham Episcopal Institute.
-Tuition for the 2024-2025 school year is $28,500 (day students), $58,750 (5-day boarding), and $68,000 (7-day boarding).
-More than half of the student body receives financial aid.
+Chatham Hall is an independent grade 9-12 girls' Episcopal boarding school in Chatham, Virginia, United States, founded in 1894 as Chatham Episcopal Institute by the rector and parishioners of Emmanuel Episcopal Church.

 Chatham Hall is accredited by the Virginia Association of Independent Schools, a member of the National Association for College Admission Counseling (NACAC), and is in compliance with the NACAC's Principle of Good Practice.

 Academics

-Chatham Hall’s average class size is seven with a 5:1 student:teacher ratio.
-Curricular highlights include advanced courses, global programs, student-led workshops, January Term, robotics, and global entrepreneurship.
+Chatham Hall’s average class size is seven with a 5:1 student:teacher ratio, with a diverse student body, including a large proportion of international students.

+Curricular highlights include advanced courses, student-led & faculty guided independent studies, global entrepreneurship, student-led workshops, robotics, as well as robust science, literature, mathmatics, history, language, and arts programs.
+The majority of teaching faculty hold an advanced degree, and all faculty members are highly-qualified in their subject area.

+The school hosts a "Leader in Residence" each year, providing students the opportunity to learn from and closely alongside highly successful women.
+Additionally, the school hosts writers and musicians in residence to further connect classroom learning to authentic work being done.

 Campus life

 In 2025-2026, 95% of Chatham Hall students live on campus.
 Boarding students live on-campus for five or seven days a week.
 There are a small number of day students as well.
+Tuition for the 2026-2027 school year is $30,500 (day students), $63,00 (5-day boarding), and $73,000 (7-day boarding).
+More than half of the student body receives financial aid.

 In the afternoons, students participate in activities that include a competitive athletics program in the Blue Ridge Conference, Interscholastic Equestrian Association (IEA) team and campus riding program, performing arts, and more.
 Sports currently offered include basketball, cross-country, field hockey, lacrosse, golf, riding, soccer, swimming, tennis, and volleyball.

 Chatham Hall is well-known for its riding program and facilities, including the Mars Riding Arena and Hunter Trial Field.
 The campus is home to 30 horses, two additional teaching arenas, and riding trails.

 Chatham Hall is an independent Episcopal school with chapel services twice a week and follows the precepts of the National Association of Episcopal Schools (NAES).